-The Commission set out its strategies for international relation in its Communication of 7 July 2011 'The EU and its neighbouring regions: A renewed approach to transport cooperation': On the short term, the EU seeks to specify the 1520/1524 mm track gauge system in the standards (technical specifications for interoperability) developed by the European Railway Agency (ERA).
+The Commission set out its strategies for international relations in its Communication of 7 July 2011 'The EU and its neighbouring regions: A renewed approach to transport cooperation'.
+In the short term, the EU seeks to specify the 1520/1524 mm track gauge system in the standards (technical specifications for interoperability) developed by the European Railway Agency (ERA).
 1520/1524 mm track gauge system has been specified in technical specifications relating to rolling stock — locomotives and passenger rolling stock, infrastructure and energy subsystems as of 1 January 2015.
-It will promote the deployment of the European Rail Traffic Management System (ERTMS) in neighbouring countries as well as the foster the participation of enlargement and neighbouring countries in the activities of the ERA.
-On the long run, the Commission intends to study trans-shipment (from 1520 mm to 1435 mm and vice versa) practices at connecting points and try to improve them, including via research activities and explore the possibility of an opening of the rail market with the ENP countries.
-Most importantly the Commission strives to get signed the Transport Community Treaty with the partners of the West Balkans.
+It will promote the deployment of the European Rail Traffic Management System (ERTMS) in neighbouring countries as well as foster the participation of potential candidates and neighbouring countries in the activities of the ERA.
+In the long run, the Commission intends to study trans-shipment (from 1520 mm to 1435 mm and vice versa) practices at connecting points and try to improve them, including via research activities.
+It will also explore the possibility of an opening of the rail market with European Neighbourhood Policy (ENP) countries.
+Most importantly the Commission strives for the signature of the Transport Community Treaty with partners in the Western Balkans.

-Railway policy features prominently in the EU's enlargement policy.
+Railway policy features prominently in the EU's policy towards its closest neighbours.
 By means of the South East European Transport Observatory based in Belgrade, seven regional partners cooperate in the transport domain to prepare for accession to the EU.
-One of them, Croatia, becomes a EU Member State on 1 July 2013.
-The Commission adopts progress reports showing the state of integration in the rail policy domain on an annual basis for each candidate and potential candidate country.
+(Consult the Cosmos project on good practice on measures for developing intermodal rail freight services on the South East European axis.)

-The EU represents its Member States on all matters of rail transport policy at the United Nations Economic Commission for Europe (UNECE).
+The EU represents its Member States in all matters of rail transport policy at the United Nations Economic Commission for Europe (UNECE).
 37 UNECE Members States signed a Joint Declaration at the ministerial meeting in February 2013.
 This declaration aims at General Terms and Conditions for Euro-Asian rail freight transport.
-Moreover, the Joint Declaration invites to integrate the two European rail transport law systems of Intergovernmental Organisation for International Carriage by Rail (OTIF) and the Organisation for Co-Operation between Railways (OSJD).
+Moreover, the Joint Declaration proposed the integration of the two European rail transport law systems of Intergovernmental Organisation for International Carriage by Rail (OTIF) and the Organisation for Co-Operation between Railways (OSJD).